timhollen/GuessMyNumber/README.md

 # GuessMyNumber

-This was a simple project i made as a challeng vs a friend.
+This was a simple project i made as a challenge vs a friend.
 We got 30 min each to build a simple text based game.
 I made a number guessing game.
 The code is simple and i expect nothing else in the short time span.
 Although it does what is suppose to!
 The idea is to give the first 5 guesses information about the number.
 Then return to the traditional number guessing style where the awnser telling if the number is higher or lower.
 I am happy how it turned out.

 What i would add if i got more time.